 pygame.display.update() command updates the screen with all the commands that have occurred up-till this point, and the

 tick() makes sure it repeats only 60 times per second.

-In the next tutorial, we will implement collision detection, and work on making a “Game Over” Situation.
+In the next tutorial, we will implement collision detection between the Player and Enemy, and work on making a “Game Over” situation.

 There are a total of 3 tutorials, including this one.

 We have more interesting and exciting projects just like this one on our website.
-If you’re interested in learning more about Python Pygame and making interesting games, follow the series below.
+If you’re interested in learning more about Python Pygame and making interesting games, follow the tutorial series mentioned below.

 In a game like this, static backgrounds can be a little boring, whereas scrolling backgrounds help add to the “realistic” aspect to the game.
 We have another article on our site where we’ve discussed how to create “scrolling backgrounds” in Pygame.
 We’ve used the exact same code as shown above, so you should have no trouble adjusting.

 If you’re into reading books, I advise you to check out this one, Making games with Python and Pygame.
 It’s a great book, written in a fun and engaging style.
 In fact, this article actually takes quite a bit of inspiration from it too.
 It has almost a dozen different types of game projects in it, each explained through a step by step process.